Convolved Substructure: Analytically Decorrelating Jet Substructure Observables: A Case Study: for

 To perform the CSS decorrelation, we will shift all distributions to the reference mass of $m=50$ GeV, and we will consider jets with masses in the range $50$ GeV $<m<$ $250$ GeV, namely a factor of $5$ variation.
 This is approximately the mass range used in the current LHC searches \cite{CMS-PAS-EXO-17-001,Sirunyan:2017dnz,Sirunyan:2017nvi}.
 In a realistic application, it may be convenient to shift the distributions in different mass regions to different reference values.
 For example, for low mass searches, the $Z$ mass provides a natural mass scale where the analysis changes, and therefore it may prove useful to shift jets with mass $m>m_Z$ to the reference mass of $m_Z$, and jets with mass $m< m_Z$ to the lower mass limit of the search.
 In this way, the required decorrelation in each mass window is minimized.
 However, the goal of this section is simply to illustrate that we can completely decorrelate the $D_2$ distribution over a wide range of jet masses.

 In \Fig{fig:D2_func} we show the standard $D_2$ distribution, as well as the decorrelated distributions using the CSS and DDT approaches, for five narrow bins in the groomed jet mass.
-The DDT is applied by shifting $D_2\mapsto D_2-\langle D_2|m\rangle+\langle D_2|50 < m/\text{GeV}<55\rangle$, where the averages are computed using the QCD background jets.
+The DDT is applied by shifting

+where the averages $\langle x|y\rangle$ (this means the average of $x$ given $y$) are computed using the QCD background jets.
+By construction, the average of the resulting DDT distribution is independent of $m$:

 The CSS procedure is applied using the shape function, $F_\CSS$, of Eq.~\ref{eq:shapefunc} with $\alpha=2.4$ and $\Omega_D$ as indicated in the figure.
 The value of $\alpha$ was fixed for a single value of the mass, however, fortunately, we find that we are quite insensitive to the precise choice of $\alpha$.
-The values of $\Omega_D$ were chosen manually to approximately match the reference distribution for $50$~GeV~$<m<55$~GeV.
-They are plotted in \Fig{fig:final_shift} along with a fit to the analytic form, which we see provides an excellent description.
+The values of $\Omega_D$ are plotted in \Fig{fig:final_shift} along with a fit to the analytic form, which we see provides an excellent description.
 The extractions of the shift at these five mass values can be viewed as fixing the coefficients of the analytic mass dependence of the decorrelation procedure of \Eq{eq:total_moment_formula}, and providing a prediction for every other value of the mass, as would be required experimentally.
 Here we see the advantage of knowing the analytic form, namely that one only needs dedicated Monte Carlo at several specific mass values.
 The signal distributions are also shown to give a feeling for the range of interest of the $D_2$ observable for discrimination.